fbpx

 What is the purpose of flashing on a roof?

-Thanks to base flashing at the joint, water is stopped before it gets between the wall and the shingles and is directed into the gutters.
-Roof flashing acts sort of like a gutter for your roof deck.
+As the wind blows and rain pours, flashing stops the water before it gets between the wall and the shingles and directs it into the gutters.

 Some key points to remember: